calaldees/blog/arcadeCabinet/README.md

     > The JAMMA standard uses a 56-pin edge connector on the board with inputs and outputs common to most video games.
 These include power inputs (5 volts for the game and 12 volts for sound); inputs for two joysticks, each with three action buttons and one start button; analog RGB video output with negative composite sync; single-speaker sound output; and inputs for coin, service, test, and tilt.
     * Facilitate
         * the use real JAMMA Arcade Boards
-        * or an Emulated machine
+        * and an Emulated machine
 * 4 Players
     * More players == more social
 * Spinners + trackball + steering wheel